-At the end of 2017, the Plant Diagnostic Clinic at UF/TREC discovered that some turfgrass samples from Miami-Dade and Monroe County tested positive for Sugarcane Mosaic Virus.
+At the end of 2017, the Plant Diagnostic Clinic at UF/TREC discovered that some turfgrass samples from Miami-Dade and Monroe County tested positive for Lethal Viral Necrosis (LVN).
 Early symptoms include a mosaic pattern on the leaf that becomes necrotic (turns brown and dies prematurely) over time.
 According to Dr. Phil Harmon, UF/IFAS Plant Diagnostic Center, the symptoms present blotchy and streaky patterns of yellow and green color.
 In fact, turfgrass tends to have broken yellow streaks running between the veins on an otherwise green blade.
-The symptoms and dieback typically starts in the fall months of September and October, and continues through the winter into spring.
+The symptoms and dieback typically start in the fall months of September and October and continues through the winter into spring.
 Some lawns may appear to recover in the spring.
 Unfortunately, lawns that appear to recover eventually die over a period of 1-3 years.
 Infected lawns may completely dieback.

 Spreads and Prevention

 The most common way of spreading the disease is mechanical.
 Lawn equipment such as lawn mowers and string trimmers containing lawn clippings infected with LVN in the sap can spread the diseases.
 For that reason, mow the property that you suspect has the disease last!
 Also, good sanitation practices are very important to prevent this disease from becoming more widespread.
 Cleaning, or at a minimum, drying and blowing off equipment before leaving one site to travel to another site, will help prevent disease spread.
 In areas where the disease is known to occur, potentially contaminated equipment parts should be cleaned and sprayed down using the following:

 - 1 part PineSol type disinfectant with 3 parts water

 - Potassium peroxymonosulfate & Sodium Chloride (Virkon S) mixed at a 2 percent solution·

 - Physan 20 ·